Power Boothe: Style

+In 1981, Dore Ashton wrote an article in Arts Magazine in which she says: Measured, dreamlike, solemn, or quick and animated, there is always something insistently personal in the way Power Boothe treads.
+He is a painter for whom rhythm is the essential organizing force.
+Just as the symmetry of the human gait can be altered by countless fortuitous events (the most determined walker is distracted by sounds, movement, encounters), so the basic rhythmic structure of Boothe’s paintings is modified by countless emotional intonations.
+But essentially, these paintings are intimations of basic movements in the universe to which the artist is intuitively attuned.

 Writing in 1988 in The New York Times on the occasion of solo shows in Greenwich and Stamford, Connecticut, art critic Vivien Raynor says of Boothe:

 Mr. Boothe began as a figural artist, but before the end of his student days in the late 1960's, he had turned to abstraction, becoming what might be called a rogue Minimalist.
 That is, he works according to the grid but is not its slave.
 The roguery is already evident in the early works at the [Greenwich] show, which spans from 1971 to 1988.
 These are the canvases bisected into two columns of sizable rectangles painted in pastel hues.
-Some are hard-edged, others blurred.By 1973, the artist is hitting his stride, notably in two all black canvases.
+Some are hard-edged, others blurred.
+By 1973, the artist is hitting his stride, notably in two all black canvases.
 The grids in these are each filled with a motif - a disk with a white spot at the center and a white spot with a small comet's tail -but it is the square-to-square modifications of the motif that are the subject.
 Indeed, Mr. Boothe's whole subject seems to be the variations possible between one part of a painting and another, and between one painting and another.
-At the same time, it could also be the idea behind the aphorism, "the more things change, the more they are the same."...More than anything else, it is the variations in mood that keep Mr. Boothe apart from hard core Minimalists, along with his hints of automatism and of a fascination with puzzles.
+At the same time, it could also be the idea behind the aphorism, "the more things change, the more they are the same." [...]
+More than anything else, it is the variations in mood that keep Mr. Boothe apart from hard core Minimalists, along with his hints of automatism and of a fascination with puzzles."